mazoeziportal/Udacity_Capstone_Project/README.md

 This is a capstone project for the Cloud DevOps Engineer Nanodegree Program.The purpose of the project is for applying the skills and knowledge which were acquired throughout the  program.
 These include:

-Using .circleci to implement Continuous Integration and Continuous Deployment Building pipelines
+1. Using .circleci to implement Continuous Integration and Continuous Deployment
-Working with CloudFormation to deploy clusters Building Kubernetes clusters
+2. Building pipelines
-Building Docker containers in pipelines
+3. Working with CloudFormation to deploy clusters
-Interacting with AWS-Eks
+4. Building Docker containers in pipelines
-Building Kubernetes clusters using AWS EKS
+5. Interacting with AWS-Eks
-Using .
+6. Building Kubernetes clusters using AWS EKS

 Application

-The Application is based on a simple Nginx “Hello World script using index.html to render a simple webpage in the user's browser. it uses the rolling update strategy to update the web app using .circleci to build, test and deploy the application.
+The Application is based on a simple Nginx “Hello World script using index.html to render a simple webpage in the user's browser.
+It uses the rolling update strategy to update the web app using .circleci to build, test and deploy the application.

 Kubernetes Cluster